qdm12/hbc/README.md

 _This project was developed as my Master final year project at Imperial College London._

 ## What is it in **one** line? ##
-### It is an API of binary operations such as binary comparisons or binary divisions using the library HElib. ###
+It is an **API** of binary operations such as binary comparisons or binary divisions using the library _HElib_.

 ## What is in there? ##
-The core API is in the file _he.cpp_, the main code is in _main.cpp_, some other classes are in _helper_functions.cpp_ and the rest are unit tests and timing tests for the homomorphic binary operations implemented.
-There is a Makefile to setup everything.
-My report is there to server as documentation for now.
+The core API is in the file _he.cpp_, the main code is in _main.cpp_, some other classes are in __helper_functions.cpp__ and the rest are unit tests and timing tests for the homomorphic binary operations implemented.
+There is a _makefile_ to setup everything.
+My report is there to server as documentation for instance.

 ## What does it run ? ##
-By default, it runs a set of unit tests on all the circuits implemented (initiated from main.cpp).
+By default, it runs a set of unit tests on all the circuits implemented (initiated from _main.cpp_).
-You can change the tests, or main.cpp or whatever and it should still work.
+You can change the tests, or _main.cpp_ or whatever and it should still work.

 ## How do I run it? ##
 You will need several libraries.